Skip to content

 thawedPath = $SPLUNK_DB/epintel/thaweddb

-homePath = $SPLUNK_DB/fireeye/db
+homePath = $SPLUNK_DB/test/db

-coldPath = $SPLUNK_DB/fireeye/colddb
+coldPath = $SPLUNK_DB/test/colddb

-thawedPath = $SPLUNK_DB/fireeye/thaweddb
+thawedPath = $SPLUNK_DB/test/thaweddb

-homePath = $SPLUNK_DB/gitops/db
+homePath = $SPLUNK_DB/test2/db

-coldPath = $SPLUNK_DB/gitops/colddb
+coldPath = $SPLUNK_DB/test2/colddb

-thawedPath = $SPLUNK_DB/gitops/thaweddb
+thawedPath = $SPLUNK_DB/test2/thaweddb

 [infraops]